 Teitell received concurrent B.S. and M.S. degrees from the UCLA College Honors Program as a Departmental Scholar in Chemistry and Biochemistry in 1985.
-He earned combined M.D. and Ph.D. degrees in the UCLA Medical Scientist Training Program in 1993 under the mentorship of Dr. Mitchell Kronenberg.
-Teitell was a resident and clinical instructor in anatomic pathology at Brigham and Women’s Hospital and Harvard Medical School from 1993 to 1995.
-During this time he was also a research associate with Dr. Richard Blumberg.
-From 1995 to 1997, Teitell was a resident in clinical pathology at UCSF and a post-doctoral researcher with Dr. Joe Gray.
-From 1997 to 1999, he held a joint appointment at Children’s Hospital of Los Angeles as a pediatric pathology fellow and at UCLA as a clinical instructor in pathology.
+He earned combined M.D. and Ph.D. degrees in the UCLA Medical Scientist Training Program in 1993 under the mentorship of Dr. Mitchell Kronenberg, current President and Chief Scientific Officer of the La Jolla Institute for Allergy and Immunology.
+Teitell was a resident and clinical instructor in anatomic pathology at Brigham and Women’s Hospital and Harvard Medical School (1993–1995), and during this time he was also a research associate with Dr. Richard Blumberg.
+He was a resident in clinical pathology at UCSF and a post-doctoral researcher with Dr. Joe Gray (1995–1997).
+Teitell held a joint appointment at Children’s Hospital of Los Angeles as a pediatric pathology fellow and at UCLA as a clinical instructor in pathology (1997–1999).